-It is intended that the Town will continue to establish a network of public put walking, skiing and biking, and to facilitate pedestrian access between major recreational activities associated with the Niagara Escarpment and Nottawasaga Bay, and the major residential and commercial centres in the planning area Town.
+It is intended that the Town will continue to establish a network of trails designed to provide a practical recreational facility for walking, skiing and biking, and to facilitate pedestrian access between major recreational activities associated with the Niagara Escarpment and Nottawasaga Bay, and the major residential and commercial centres in the Town.
 Particular attention is also to be given to the establishment of an open space corridor along the Nipissing Ridge, with linkages which support the integration and enhancement of the Bruce and Georgian Trails.
 Such linkages shall be encouraged within the required open space component for development.